Fadeleke57/bonsai-finance-lstm/README.md

 Bi-layer LSTM model, enabling next-day price forecasting and providing outputs in JSON format upon request. *Can't be used at the moment due to the size of pytorch's packages but a demonstration is provided below*.

 For more information on the actual time-series LSTM see my other repository titled "predicting-day-stock-prices"

+it runs over a hundred epochs on a fixed learning rate but adjust anything you think works better.
 ### Prerequisites:
 Python3<br>
 Django<br>